benaston/GitCheatSheet/readme.md

         path = C:\\Program Files\\TortoiseGit\\bin\\tortoisegitmerge.exe

-Create a file named `.gitignore` in the root of the project and populate it with patterns:

-`*.log`, for example.

 Include a diff in your commit message: `git commit -v`

-View changes between branches: `git diff <brancha> <branchb>` (in this you will conveniently see the changes introduced by branch b)

 Fetch brings all the objects from a remote so that you are then up to date.

 Merge combines changes into a branch.